JamesTruong43/41189-Weekly-Reflections/README.md

 What would I do better next time and with what anticipated results?

 What theory proved to be useful and why?
 What have I learnt from this?

+# Week 5

+What have I learnt this week?
+Different types of Distributions
+Linear Models

+This week I learned about:
+- Probability Distribution
+- Normal Distribution
+- Long-Tailed Distribution

+What do I ‘now know’ that I did not before?
+Linear Models
+What are (my/the) perceived strengths and weaknesses that i have observed?

+What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+What would I do better next time and with what anticipated results?

+What theory proved to be useful and why?
+What have I learnt from this?

+# Week 6

+What have I learnt this week?
+Population Models

+This week I learned about:
+- Percolation
+- Riots
+- Broadcast
+- Diffusion
+- Contagion

+What do I ‘now know’ that I did not before?
+The different types of population models
+What are (my/the) perceived strengths and weaknesses that i have observed?

+What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+What would I do better next time and with what anticipated results?

+What theory proved to be useful and why?
+What have I learnt from this?

+# Week 7

+What have I learnt this week?
+Complexity and Emergent Behaviour

+This week I learned about:
+- Segregation and Peer Effects
+- Replicartor Dynamics

+What do I ‘now know’ that I did not before?
+The Coordination Model
+What are (my/the) perceived strengths and weaknesses that i have observed?

+What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+What would I do better next time and with what anticipated results?

+What theory proved to be useful and why?
+What have I learnt from this?

+# Week 8

+What have I learnt this week?
+Complexity and Emergent Behaviour

+This week I learned about:
+- Prisoners' Dilemma
+- Colonel BLotto Game
+- Collective Action Problems

+What do I ‘now know’ that I did not before?
+The different types of networks
+What are (my/the) perceived strengths and weaknesses that i have observed?

+What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+What would I do better next time and with what anticipated results?

+What theory proved to be useful and why?
+What have I learnt from this?

+# Week 9

+What have I learnt this week?

+This week I learned about:

+What do I ‘now know’ that I did not before?

+What are (my/the) perceived strengths and weaknesses that i have observed?

+What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+What would I do better next time and with what anticipated results?

+What theory proved to be useful and why?
+What have I learnt from this?

+# Week 10

+What have I learnt this week?

+This week I learned about:

+What do I ‘now know’ that I did not before?

+What are (my/the) perceived strengths and weaknesses that i have observed?

+What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+What would I do better next time and with what anticipated results?

+What theory proved to be useful and why?
+What have I learnt from this?

+# Week 11

+What have I learnt this week?

+This week I learned about:

+What do I ‘now know’ that I did not before?

+What are (my/the) perceived strengths and weaknesses that i have observed?

+What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+What would I do better next time and with what anticipated results?

+What theory proved to be useful and why?
+What have I learnt from this?